 *Besides the above tour, we offer a walking tour led by our guides (Daiajari will not accompany the walk) where we visit Daiajari at the end of the tour to engage in a Kaji Buddhist empowerment ceremony conducted by him.
 Please inquire for further details.

-Meeting Point: JR Hieizan-Sakamoto (Kosei-Line), 15 minutes (4th stop) from JR Kyoto Station by a local train.
+1. JR Hieizan-Sakamoto (Kosei-Line): 15 minutes from JR Kyoto Station by local train

 Photos provided by Kouichi Uchida